randifilan/cluster-api-control-plane-provider-kamaji/README.md

 ### Install OpenStack Cloud Controller Manager
 #### OPTION 1 : Not install OCCM
-- If you dont want to install OCCM, you need to remove taint node.cloudprovider.kubernetes.io/uninitialized:NoSchedule- from all workers
+If you dont want to install OCCM, you need to remove taint node.cloudprovider.kubernetes.io/uninitialized:NoSchedule- from all workers. <br/>
-- this action always need when new node are join to cluster, for example Upgrade. otherwise, when install CNI or create deployment, all pod stuck in schduling
+this action always need when new node are join to cluster, for example Upgrade. otherwise, when install CNI or create deployment, all pod stuck in schduling. <br/>

 ```
 for i in $(dm get node --no-headers | awk '{print $1}'); do dm taint nodes $i node.cloudprovider.kubernetes.io/uninitialized:NoSchedule-; done